telegraf/telegraf/docs/README.md

 However, in the above example, the session middleware just stores the counters in-memory.
 This means that all counters will be lost when the process is terminated.
-If you want to store data across restarts, or share it among workers, you need to use [persistent sessions](https://www.npmjs.com/search?q=telegraf-session).
+If you want to store data across restarts, or share it among workers, you need to use *persistent sessions*.

+There are already [a lot of packages](https://www.npmjs.com/search?q=telegraf-session) that make this a breeze.
+You can simply add `npm install` one and to your bot to support exactly the type of storage you want.

-`telegraf` also allows you to easily integrate your own persistence without any other package.
+Alternatively, `telegraf` also allows you to easily integrate your own persistence without any other package.
 The `session` function can take a `storage` in the options object.
 A storage must have three methods: one for loading, one for storing, and one for deleting a session.
 This works as follows: